top of page

 A glass lantern slide with a label that reads "Doctor using stethoscope to listen to patient's heart; nurse making record on chart.
 Cornell Med.
 Center, NY" c.
 1911.

-John Creey Ferguson, A.M., M.B., T.C.D.
-Hon.
+Ulster Medical Society photo of John Creey Ferguson, A.M., M.B., T.C.D., c.
+1863 who was Hon.
 F. King’s and Queen’s Coll.
-Phys.
-(1802-65).
-First Professor of Medicine Queen’s Medical College (1849).
+Physician and First Professor of Medicine Queen’s Medical College (1849).
 First President of Ulster Medical Society (1862-63).
 Ferguson was one of the leading figures in Irish medicine in the nineteenth century as practitioner, researcher and educator.
 He was a prominent advocate of using the stethoscope for auscultation, especially to detect the fetal heart beat in pregnant women.

 Portrait of Dr. John William Schmidt, Jr. (1811-1858), a New Yorker, circa 1849.
 Dr. Schmidt was a close friend to the well-known surgeon Dr. Valentine Mott, and, fittingly, in the painting, Schmidt is holding upright a book titled Mott's Velpeau.
 Dr. Mott's translation of Alfred-Armand-Louis-Marie Velpeau's Operative Surgery was published in 1847.
 Schmidt was the first visiting surgeon to St. Vincent's Hospital, New York, opened in 1849.
 Ex.
 New York Academy of Medicine.